rmwenzel/keras_cnn_fashion_mnist/README.md

 ## Environments.

-There were a few challenges in setting up the necessary packages, so if you're running the scripts or notebooks locally, it's recommended to create a virtual environment directly from the included environment files
+If you're running the scripts or notebooks locally, it's recommended to create a virtual environment directly from the included environment files

 Using [`virtualenv`](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)